section-engineering-education/engineering-education/articles/using-figma-for-web-design/index.md

 It consists of unique design tools that provide an interesting experience to web developers.
 It can be used to perform various tasks such as vector illustration, user interface design, app design, and prototyping.

 This application allows users to work on their projects online and offline through its desktop application.
-Files can be changed even without being online.
-Figma has a sync feature that integrates the made changes in the desktop application with its web-based application.
+Files can be changed without the user being online.
+Figma has a sync feature that integrates the changes made in the desktop application with its web-based application.
 This feature works when the user goes online.

 Figma works on various operating systems such as Linux, Windows, and Mac.
 The web-based application can work on various browsers such as Mozilla Firefox, Google Chrome, and Internet Explorer.

-### Why Web Designers Should Choose Figma
+### Why web designers should choose Figma
 #### Accessibility
 This web design tool is easily accessible by web designers.
 It works well in browsers, which means that it is available on multiple platforms.
-Figma can also be accessed through its desktop app, which provides almost every feature that exists in its web-based application.
+Figma can also be accessed through its desktop app, that provides almost every feature that exists in its web-based application.
 This is a free tool for the first few projects (3 projects), which gives beginners room to learn how to use the design tool.

 #### Easy project management
 Figma files are stored in a cloud.
 This means that users can gain access to these files from any location.
 If users make changes to these files, they will be saved automatically.
 There is also an option to reverse the changes.
 Project management is made easier through this tool because all design projects can be kept in one place.